 We start off by chatting about Harley Quinn.
 Is she better off without The Joker or not?
 And from that chaotic agent of change, we go on to talk about the future of tabletop games, and the big money bets on that being a digital tabletop future.

 The latest news from Wizards of the Coast, CMON lose their Game Director and free games discovered for download this week.
 The theme?
 Assassins and apocalypses.

 Welcome home.
-This is Audio EXP for the 11th of July 2020, and the title of this episode is ‘Hide or fight?’.
-[The following is a transcript of Audio EXP: #52] [Also on Stitcher | Spotify | Apple | Google] Was Dungeons & Dragons the first-ever roleplaying game?…
+This is Audio EXP for the 22nd of August 2020, and the title of this episode is ‘The beginning of RPGs’.
+[The following is a transcript of Audio EXP: #58] [Also on Stitcher | Spotify | Apple | Google] Was Dungeons & Dragons the first-ever roleplaying game?…